Skip to main content

 What Happened at Orange County’s Credit Union?

-On February 2, 2024, Orange County’s Credit Union first detected suspicious activity on their network, and noticed an “unauthorized party” may have accessed to files within their systems.
-The files allegedly contained personal information of OCCU members.
-The compromised information could includes names, Social Security numbers, and financial account numbers.
+On February 2, 2024, Orange County’s Credit Union first detected suspicious activity on their network, and noticed an “unauthorized party” may have accessed files within their systems.
+The files allegedly contained personal information belonging to OCCU members.
+The compromised information could include names, Social Security numbers, and financial account numbers.

 Headquartered in Santa Ana, California, Orange County’s Credit Union offers a wide range of financial products and services to businesses and individuals, including checking and savings accounts, credit cards, loans, insurance products, wealth management services, and digital banking, with over 116,000 members in Orange, Los Angeles, Riverside, and San Bernardino, California.